lockw1n/attempt/README.md

 │                            serializable snapshot for restoration.
 No views, no user-visible strings.
 ├── Localization/            The key convention every module's catalogue follows, plus │                            locale-explicit FormatStyles for numbers, weights, dates and percentages.
+├── DerivedValues/           Background actor recomputing personal records and estimated max on set │                            mutation, behind its own cache repository.
+Not a feature module — four │                            of the five below read it, so it cannot live inside any one of them.
 ├── Features/                Feature modules, one level deeper — the level is load-bearing:
 │                            .swiftlint.yml scopes the no-raw-values rules to this path.
 │   ├── ExerciseLibrary/     The exercise catalogue, including its per-exercise history section